arsalve/Web-Analytics-Tester/README.md

 ## How It Works

 1. **Server Setup**: The Express server serves the HTML form and handles form submissions.
-2. **Form Submission**: When the form is submitted, the server receives the
+2. **Form Submission**: When the form is submitted, the server receives the links and extraParameter values.

-links

- and

-extraParameter

- values.
-3. **Main Function**: The

-main

- function in

-main.js

- is called with the provided
+3. **Main Function**: The main function in main.js is called with the provided links and extraParameter.

-links

- and

-extraParameter

-.
 4. **Puppeteer**: Puppeteer is used to automate the browser and perform the tests on the specified links.
 5. **Analytics Calls**: The specified analytics calls are captured and processed.
 6. **Results**: The results are displayed on the page and saved in the